aashnadoshi2/Wild-Run-Tower-Defense-Game/README.md

 - **Final Boss and Victory Conditions:** The culmination of the game features a formidable final boss.
 Defeating this enemy results in a victory, with the game providing statistics and the option to restart or exit.

 ## Conclusion
-This project is designed to challenge students' programming skills and strategic thinking, offering a comprehensive experience from initial concept to final implementation.
+This project was designed to showcase programming skills and strategic thinking, offering a comprehensive experience from initial concept to final implementation.
 The use of Arduino as the development platform underscores the project's emphasis on practical, hands-on learning, bridging the gap between theoretical knowledge and applied technical skills.